What research tells us about positive childhood experiences

 Positive childhood experiences can look different for each child and family.
 PCEs allow children to form strong relationships and meaningful connections, cultivate positive self-image and self-worth, experience a sense of belonging, a sense that they matter, and build skills to cope with stress in healthy ways.

-At the HOPE National Resource Center, we train all on the Healthy Outcomes from Positive Experiences (HOPE) framework, an approachable strength-based model where PCEs are organized into four broad categories we call the Four Building Blocks of HOPE.
-These categories – relationships, environments, engagement, and emotional growth – originated from a 2017 paper by Drs.
-Sege and Charlyn Harper Brown published in Academic Pediatrics where the HOPE framework was first introduced as a response to ACEs.
+At the HOPE National Resource Center, we train all on the Healthy Outcomes from Positive Experiences (HOPE), an flexible, actionable, and strength-based framework that centers on promoting key broad types of PCEs we call the Four Building Blocks of HOPE.
+These Building Blocks – relationships, environments, engagement, and emotional growth – originated from a 2017 paper, by Dr. Sege and Charlyn Harper Brown, PhD, published in Academic Pediatrics where the HOPE framework was first introduced as a response to ACEs.

 Four Building Blocks of HOPE